-Based on this analysis, there is a high probability that Cedar Pond will be restored to a mesotrophic condition and recreational uses associated with mesotrophic lakes in Connecticut will be fully supported.
-However, attainment of the target phosphorus load does not guarantee immediate full support for all uses designated for Cedar Pond.
+Based on this analysis, there is a high probability that Linsely Pond will be restored to a mesotrophic condition and recreational uses associated with mesotrophic lakes in Connecticut will be fully supported.
+It should be noted, however, that attainment of the target nutrient loads does not guarantee immediate full support for all uses designated for Linsley Pond.
 For example, additional in-lake techniques for control of rooted aquatic vegetation may be required to enhance recreational opportunities in the near term.

-The TMDL is consistent with expectations based on documented BMP performance (26).
-Compliance with current narrative water quality standards and criteria for use attainment appears achievable with a total annual phosphorus load of 49 kg/yr.
+The TMDLs are consistent with expectations based on documented BMP performance (26).
+Compliance with current narrative water quality standards and criteria for use attainment appears achievable with a total annual phosphorus total load of 54 kg/yr.